commit-check/commit-check/README.rst

 Its main purpose is to standardize the format of commit messages and branch naming.

-The reason behind it is that it is easier to read and enforces writing descriptive commits.
+The reason behind it is and makes it possible, like:

-Besides that, having conventional commits and branch naming makes it possible to parse them and use them for something else, like:
+- writing descriptive commit is easy to read

-- triggering specific types of builds
+- identify branch according to the branch type
-- generating automatically the version or a changelog
+- triggering specific type of commit/branch CI build
-- easy to identify branch according to the branch type
+- automatically generate changelogs

 Installation
 ------------